-Blue Umbrella provides payroll administration for employers. owner-director (DGA), private employers and employers not established in the Netherlands.
-We provide payslips to employees, provide support for employment contracts, maintain contact with the Dutch tax office, provide guiding to stay compliant with Dutch regulations.
-These are all wrapped in our monthly fixed fee support package Blue Payroll or included in our Small Business Support package.
+Blue Umbrella provides payroll administration for employers, owner-directors (DGAs), private employers and employers not established in the Netherlands.
+We provide payslips to employees, support for employment contracts, maintain contact with the Dutch tax office, and provide guidance so that you stay compliant with Dutch regulations.
+These are all wrapped in our monthly, fixed-fee support package Blue Payroll or included in our Small Business Support package.

 Payroll administration services

 - annual income statements for your staff

 - liaising with the Dutch tax office on your behalf

 - registration as employer with the Dutch tax office